Master of Arts in Educational Studies, Counselor Education

 Clinical Mental Health Counseling

 Clinical Mental Health Counseling prepares students to work in community-based agencies and hospitals, counseling centers within higher education, and private practice settings around Ohio and the nation.
 Our students have 100% pass rate on the rigorous State of Ohio licensure exam.

 Graduates with a license go on to work in areas related to the diagnosis and treatment of mental and emotional disorders, wellness and prevention counseling, marital and family counseling, career counseling, older adult counseling, substance abuse counseling, correctional counseling and mental health administration and leadership.

 Students in counselor education graduate as ethical and self-reflective practitioners.
 They have professional competence, social conscience and human compassion to transform lives and communities for greater health, well-being and the common good of all - especially those in greatest need.

 Successful completion of licensure examinations are required by the state of Ohio prior to practicing counselor services professionally.

-Graduates of the program are prepared to provide services in such diverse human service settings as public and private schools, community agencies, universities, business and industry, hospitals and health care facilities, and state and rehabilitation agencies.
+Graduates of the counselor education program are prepared to provide services in such diverse human service settings as public and private schools, private practices, community agencies, universities, business and industry, hospitals and health care facilities, and state and rehabilitation agencies.